Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Methodology

-Having met at least one of the previous requirements, $\pi$ enters the \textbf{\textit{optimization step}}, where it is iteratively optimized by an optimizer module.
-This produces the new pair $\textbf{$\pi_{opt}$} = \textit{($I^{opt}_{w}$, $\phi_{opt}$)}$, which is subsequently fed to the learning pipeline to perform the loss calculations, backpropagation step and finalize the current iteration.
+$\pi$ progresses to the optimization block of this architecture in \ref{optimizerdiagram}, where it is iteratively optimized by an optimizer module with the previously set value for n epochs.
+This produces the new pair $\textbf{$\pi_\mathrm{opt}$} = \textit{($I^\mathrm{opt}_{w}$, $\phi_\mathrm{opt}$)}$, which is subsequently fed to the learning pipeline to perform the loss calculations, backpropagation step and finalize the current iteration.

 There are multiple benefits for this structure.
-First, it addresses one of the biggest issues of the optimization-based approach of registration, which is parameter initialization.
-By taking advantage of the processing done by the deep neural network module, we get an improved initial estimate to start the optimization step, reducing computation time considerably.
+It addresses one of the biggest issues of the optimization-based approach of registration, which is parameter initialization.
+By taking advantage of the processing done by the deep neural network module, we get an improved initial estimate to start the optimization step, reducing computation time considerably whilst taking advantage of a good set of initial parameters for optimization.

 In addition, the use of the \textbf{\textit{decision step}} module means that our framework can perform optimization in adaptive fashion, prioritizing pairs that have obtained poor performance when compared to the rest of the available data $\Pi$ in $\epsilon$, as some of the drawn samples may be close to or have already reached their optimal configuration, and therefore would not benefit much from subsequent optimization.